remix-run/react-router/docs/routers/create-browser-router.md

 );
 ```

-In the above example, if the user clicks a link to `/a`, React Router won't be able to match it initially and will call `patchRoutesOnMiss` with `/a` and a `matches` array containing the root route match.
+In the above example, if the user clicks a link to `/a`, React Router won't be able to match it initially and will call `patchRoutesOnNavigation` with `/a` and a `matches` array containing the root route match.
 By calling `patch`, the `a` route will be added to the route tree and React Router will perform matching again.
 This time it will successfully match the `/a` path and the navigation will complete successfully.

 **Patching new root-level routes**